-Clean and sanitize the respirator after each use.
-This type of respirator can be shared only if it is cleaned and sanitized properly there is a shortage, continue to wear the P100 filter until it becomes dirty or difficult to breathe comfortably.

-· Avoid putting on, taking off or edjusting the mesk with contemineted hands.
+- Clean and sanitize the respirator after each use.
+This type of respirator can be shared only if it is cleaned and sanitized properly. - Store respirator in a clean, dry place between uses. - Avoid putting on, taking off or edjusting the mask with conteminated hands.
 Wash your hands before and after adjusting or removing.

-Change certridges according to manufactures recommendations If there is a shortage, change the cartridge when you can smell or taste what you are protecting yourself against.
+Change P100 filters after 8 hours or 30 days whichever comes first if - Change P300 filters after 8 hours or 30 days whichever comes first.
+If there is a shortage, continue to wear the P300 filter until it becomes diny or difficult to breathe confortably.
+Change cartridges according to manufactures recommendations. - If there is a shortage, change the cartridge when you can smell or taste what you are protecting yourself against.

-.
-To prolong the life of the cartridge, add pre-filters to cartridges that don't have built-in pre-filters respirator is in good working order.
-For protection against COVID-19, reusable respirators should be warn with P95/P100 filters or pre-filters.
+To prolong the life of the cartridge, add pre-filters to cartridges that - don't have built-in pre-filters.

-· Check and replace valves and head cradle as needed to ensure the
+Check and replace valves and head cradle as needed to ensure the - Check and replace valves and head cradle as needed to ensure the respirator is in good working order.